Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 The tablet running Feelgood Visitor Registration standing on a reception desk next to a poster telling visitors to register here.

-Posters like this made it easier for visitors find the tablets.
+Posters like this made it easier for visitors to find the tablets.

 Release and impact

-Feelgood Visitor Registration was first released in summer 2018.
-Today it’s used at more than 35 of Feelgood’s 55 health clinics.
-It has had this impact:
+Feelgood Visitor Registration was released in summer 2018.
+Today, it’s used at more than 35 of Feelgood’s 55 health clinics and has had a significant impact.

 • Regularly solved misunderstandings